miguelmarcondesf/activerecord-tenanted/GUIDE.md

     - [x] `.tenanted?`
   - [x] shared connection pools
   - [x] all the creation and schema migration complications (we have existing tests for this)
+    - [x] read and write to the schema dump file
   - [ ] feature to turn off automatic creation/migration
     - make sure we pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating